dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/index.md

       * Confirm that the **Release** configuration is selected.
       * In the **Deployment Mode** drop-down list, select  **Framework-Dependent**.
       * In the **Target Runtime** drop-down list, select the desired runtime.
 The default is `win-x86`.
-    * To remove additional files upon deployment, open **File Publish Options** and select the check box to remove additional files at the destination.
+    * To remove additional files upon deployment, open **File Publish Options** and select the checkbox to remove additional files at the destination.
    * Select **Save**.
    * Select **Publish**.